nextcloud/spreed/docs/webinar.md

 * API v3: 🏁 Removed with API v4: Nextcloud 21 only
 * API v4: Base endpoint `/ocs/v2.php/apps/spreed/api/v4`: since Nextcloud 22

+All calls to OCS endpoints require the `OCS-APIRequest` header to be set to `true`.

 ## Set lobby for a conversation

 * Required capability: `webinary-lobby`